Shaun Byrne (footballer, born 1993)

-Shaun Byrne (born 9 June 1993) is a Scottish footballer who plays as a midfielder for club Raith Rovers.
+Shaun Byrne (born 9 June 1993) is a Scottish footballer who plays as a midfielder for club Montrose.

 Byrne started his career as a youth player for Celtic, before moving to Dunfermline Athletic where he made over 100 competitive appearances.
 He then played for Livingston for three seasons, helping the team earn back-to-back promotions.
 Byrne then joined Dundee in 2019, and would be part of two more promotions with the Dark Blues.
 While contracted to Dundee, Byrne spent his last season on loan at Raith Rovers, and joined his hometown club permanently for the following two seasons.

 Career

 Dunfermline Athletic

 Byrne joined Dunfermline Athletic in 2008, after playing at youth level with Celtic.
 After playing youth team football for his first few season with the club, Byrne made his first team debut in 2012 in the Scottish League Cup, coming on as a substitute for Ryan Wallace in the 3–0 defeat of Montrose.
 His first league appearance came again as a substitute, this time against Dumbarton in a 2–0 victory at The Bet Butler Stadium, whilst his first start for The Pars came in a New Years Fife derby against Raith Rovers.

 Byrne scored his first goal for the club in a 2–3 defeat against Arbroath during the 2013–14 season.
 After winning the Scottish League One title and with his contract ending, Byrne was released by the Pars at the end of the 2015–16 season.